 Hemp seed hearts and hemp protein powder are versatile ways to add the benefits of important vitamins and minerals, fiber, protein, and fatty acids to your system.
 You can sprinkle hemp hearts on any meal or snack that you want to boost the nutrition of.
 Similarly, you can mix hemp protein powder into foods and beverages or even as a partial flour replacement for making baked goods.

-Here are just a few suggestions on how to add these products from the Medical Marijuana, Inc. store to your diet each day.
+Here are just a few suggestions on how to add these products to your diet each day.

 Hemp Seed Hearts:

 - Top on salads